official-nstechfix/Mini-Converter/README.md

 - **Font Awesome**: Provides icons used in the extension's UI.
 - **Google Chrome**: The platform for which this extension is built.

-## 📬 Contact

-For any questions or feedback, feel free to contact the project maintainer at [nstechfix@gmail.com](nstechfix@gmail.com).

 ---